 How to report unqualified practitioners

-If you believe that any person is conducting a legal practice or performing legal work without holding a Practising Certificate, information setting out your concern should be provided, in writing, to:
+If you believe that a person is doing legal work in New South Wales, or is holding themselves out as entitled to do legal work, but does not hold a current Australian practising certificate, information setting out your concern should be provided, in writing, to:

 Professional Standards Department